rexTexTau/Detecto/README.md

 # If you benefit from my work

-You're welcome to share a tiny part of your success with me:
+You're welcome to share a part of your success with me:

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/rextextaucom)